islco/sudo/source/_posts/2016-12-16-swift-protocols-and-mvvm-to-avoid-repetition.md

 ```
 Since protocols are first class citizens in Swift, our `SearchResultsViewController` file holds a data array that holds the view models it needs to display.
 Instead of initializing the data array as `[DomainViewModel]()` or `[ProductViewModel]()` we can just use our protocol instead so it can hold all of our view models `var data = [CellRepresentable]()`.
 Since our `DomainViewModel` and our `ProductViewModel` conform to `CellRepresentable`, the data array can hold both.

-Now that all data in the array conforms to the `CellRepresentable` protocol, we know for sure it has a `cellInstance(_ tableView: UITableView, indexPath: IndexPath)` method that returns a UITableViewCell.
+Now that all of the data in the array conforms to the `CellRepresentable` protocol, we know for sure it has a `cellInstance(_ tableView: UITableView, indexPath: IndexPath)` method that returns a UITableViewCell.
 Thanks to this our `tableView:cellForRowAtIndexPath:` only needs to call the `cellInstance` method.

 ```swift
 extension SearchresultsViewController: UITableViewDataSource {